 Classes began the following October in a former mortuary with 49 students and a half-dozen faculty.
 In the spring of 1939, Multnomah granted diplomas to thirty-one students-its first graduating class.

 The original campus was located adjacent to the site of the present Lloyd Center Shopping Mall in northeast Portland.
 In the early 1950s, the administration and trustee board realized Multnomah’s growing student body would require expanded facilities.
-In 1952 after much prayer, the board decided to purchase the former seventeen-acre campus of Oregon State School for the Blind, located at the corner of northeast 86th Avenue and Glisan Street.
+In 1952 after much prayer, the board decided to purchase the former 17-acre campus of Oregon State School for the Blind, located at the corner of northeast 86th Avenue and Glisan Street.
 It became the present location for the college and seminary.

-From School to College and Seminary
+From school to college and seminary

 Reflecting its growing educational programs, in 1993 Multnomah School of the Bible became Multnomah Bible College and Seminary even while reaffirming the spirit of its core purpose and mission.
 In 2005, Multnomah’s commitment to offer its graduates a regionally accredited biblical education resulted in membership with the Northwest Commission on Colleges and Universities.
 This additional accreditation allowed even more flexibility for graduates to transfer their Multnomah credits to more institutions.

 In 2008, Multnomah added the name Multnomah University as an umbrella title to encompass all the structural elements that make up the institution.
-With the addition of adult degree completion and non-seminary master’s programs to the existing Bible College and Biblical Seminary divisions it became necessary to describe Multnomah in new terms.
+With the addition of adult degree completion and non-seminary master’s programs to the existing college and Biblical Seminary divisions it became necessary to describe Multnomah in new terms.
 Now, Multnomah alumni and former students enjoy the benefits of a university education that is properly represented when they go overseas to serve or simply apply for jobs here at home.